 Enabling dialogue and sharing different perspectives in a changing HE landscape

 The LSE Higher Education Blog is an outward-facing forum for academics, educators and students to share and discuss their experiences and insights into teaching and learning, and to present a bold, multi-perspective view of higher education in the UK and globally.
-If you are interested in higher education, we hope you will engage and contribute to the blog.
+We welcome everyone interested in higher education to engage with and contribute to the blog.
 You can subscribe and set up feeds on the homepage.

 Relaunched in May 2019, this blog builds on the success of the LSE Education blog which ran from 2012-2018.
 Occasionally the HE blog will feature content from the former blog in the From The Archive section.
 We would also like to acknowledge the role of the LSE Eden Centre for Education Enhancement and the LSE Pro-Director for Education, Professor Dilly Fung, for their much valued encouragement, support and funding.

 We encourage contributions to the blog from the academic community and beyond.
-If you’d like to write a blog post or bring an issue to our attention, please pitch your ideas to or contact the LSE HE Blog editorial team.
+If you’d like to write a blog post or bring an issue to our attention, please get in touch with us.
 The editorial policy is decided and applied by the editorial team.